-Yes, under certain circumstances, Medicare will cover auto accident-related injuries in Michigan.
+In Michigan, Medicare Part A does cover auto accident related injuries but under certain circumstances.
 But unlike No-Fault auto insurance, it will want to be reimbursed and it will not cover all of the vital medical care services that a car accident victim needs.

 The interplay between Medicare and No-Fault auto insurance for car accident victims has always been complicated.
 Frankly, even most auto accident lawyers do not understand this area of law.

-But with the new Michigan No-Fault law, it is more important than ever for you to understand what Medicare covers for auto accidents, the limitations of its coverage versus being covered under No-Fault insurance, and how selecting lower PIP cap amounts after July 1, 2020 will impact you if you are injured in a car accident.
+But with the new Michigan No-Fault law that was passed in 2019, it is more important than ever for you to understand what Medicare covers for auto accident injuries the limitations of its coverage versus being covered under No-Fault insurance, and how selecting lower PIP cap amounts after July 1, 2020 will impact you if you are injured in a car accident.

 Under what circumstances does Medicare cover auto accident injuries?